soundanalogous/AdvancedFirmata/README.md

 Due ot the large file size, AdvancedFirmata will only run on newer Arduino boards that have > 16KB of flash memory.
-This is most Arduino and arduino-compatible boards release over the past few years.
+This is most Arduino and arduino-compatible boards released over the past few years.

 Contributing